Have a Question? Get Real Answers.

 This was the fundamental question Plato asked in his masterwork, "The Republic".
 In it, he asks, "why should one be just in an unjust world?".

-While the logician in me immediately wants to point out the logical fallacy in his premise (is the world unjust? or are just components of it unjust?
-Is there also justice in the world?", it does make for a great conversation in this 500+ page book...
+While the logician in us immediately wants to point out the logical fallacy in his premise (is the world unjust? or are just components of it unjust?
+Is there also justice in the world?"), it does make for a great conversation in this 500+ page book...